A Gated Attention Transformer for Multi-Person Pose Tracking: Introduction

 Related works such as \cite{15_keypoints,rafi2020selfsupervised,learning_dynamics_via_graph,simple_baseline,zhou2020temporal} try to tackle these challenges by generating future poses from a track's history, which are then matched with detections based on pose similarities, \eg, based on Object Keypoint Similarity (OKS) \cite{rafi2020selfsupervised,simple_baseline,zhou2020temporal} or a pose-based matching layer \cite{15_keypoints}.
 Other works such as \cite{combining_detection_and_tracking} process each sequence in an off-line fashion, which is not feasible for real-time applications.
 As these works mainly rely on pose-based similarities for matching, these methods tend to fail to re-identify tracks that have been occluded for longer periods of time or undergo high pose deformations.

 In our work, we thus focus on learning the association of detected persons to tracks in an on-line fashion and propose an approach that leverages the estimated poses, bounding boxes, and the appearance of the detected persons to assign them to previous tracks or initialize new tracks.
-Since we can neither rely solely on appearance-based features nor pose similarities due to multiple instances with similar appearance, changing camera views or scene switches, which often occur in in-the-wild sequences, we propose a dual-source transformer that considers the similarity between detection embeddings and previous track embeddings as well as edge embeddings that encode temporal pose similarities.
-All three embeddings are updated by a dual-source decoder and a final matching layer assigns the detections to the tracks.
+Since we can neither rely solely on appearance-based features nor pose similarities due to multiple instances with similar appearance, changing camera views or scene switches, which often occur in in-the-wild sequences, we introduce two types of embeddings.
+The detection and track embeddings are based on appearance and used to measure the appearance similarity between detections and previous tracks.
+The additional edge embeddings directly encode the pose similarity between a pose and a track based on estimated poses and bounding boxes.
+While the pose similarity is a strong prior for tracking, it fails in case of fast motion or if the person disappeared for some frames due to occlusion or being outside of the camera view.
+We thus propose a gated attention transformer that combines and weights the attention matrices of both embedding types.
+All three embeddings are updated by a gated attention decoder and a final matching layer assigns the detections to the tracks.
 The matching layer also removes duplicates, \ie, multiple detections for the same persons, and initiates new tracks.
-Furthermore, we propose a pose-conditioned re-identification model where the appearance features are normalized based on the heatmaps of the detected keypoints.
-Our model is more robust to occlusions in crowded scenarios compared to related works such as \cite{pcb,bagoftricks} that solely operate on a bounding-box level.
+Furthermore, we employ a pose-conditioned re-identification model where the appearance features are normalized based on the heatmaps of the detected keypoints.

-We evaluate our approach on the challenging PoseTrack 2018 \cite{posetrack18} and PoseTrack21 dataset~\cite{posetrack21} where it achieves state-of-the-art results.
-Moreover, we evaluate our pose-conditioned appearance model for the task of person re-identification on the Market1501 dataset \cite{zheng2015scalable}, where we achieve competitive results with the current state-of-the-art.
-In summary, we propose (1) a novel pose-conditioned re-identification model for human pose tracking, (2) a dual-source attention transformer that combines pose and appearance similarity in a novel way for pose-to-track association and (3) a novel matching layer for pose-to-track association and duplicate removal.
+We evaluate our approach on the challenging PoseTrack 2018 \cite{posetrack18} and PoseTrack21~\cite{posetrack21} datasets where it achieves state-of-the-art results.
+In summary, we propose i) a gated attention transformer that combines pose and appearance similarity in a novel way for pose-to-track association and ii) a novel matching layer for pose-to-track association and duplicate removal.